SELLAS: Why The Bear Case Might Not Hold Up

 Even within the U.S. contingent, it is not obvious that all or even most BAT patients would receive venetoclax.
 These are CR2 patients already in remission.
 Venetoclax combined with a hypomethylating agent carries real toxicity: severe cytopenias, risk of tumor lysis syndrome, and serious infections including fatal sepsis.
 For a fragile, already depleted patient currently in remission, an investigator might reasonably choose observation over an aggressive, toxic, off-label regimen.
 The decision to use venetoclax-based maintenance in a transplant-ineligible CR2 patient is not automatic, even at a major U.S. cancer center.

 So what does the blended BAT arm likely look like?
 A mix of some venetoclax-treated U.S. patients and a larger number of patients on observation or HMA monotherapy from the U.S. and elsewhere.
 That blend might produce an mOS closer to historical benchmarks than the critics fear.
-Not 8 months, perhaps, because some venetoclax use, improved supportive care, and the selection of fitter patients inherent in trial enrollment will shift things somewhat.
-But 14 or 16 months?
-That would require a degree of venetoclax penetration and venetoclax efficacy in this specific setting for which there is no supporting evidence.

 I want to be careful not to overstate this.
 Clinical trials produce surprises with remarkable regularity.
 The history of oncology is full of studies that failed or succeeded for reasons no one anticipated.
 There is also the Hawthorne effect to consider, amplified by the open-label design: investigators who know their BAT patients are not receiving an experimental vaccine might compensate by treating more aggressively, selecting therapies they would not have chosen outside a trial context.
 In an open-label trial, this effect operates in both directions.
 Investigators may work harder for their BAT patients precisely because they feel those patients are missing out on a potentially beneficial experimental therapy.
-And it is entirely possible that the BAT group performs better than the vaccine group.
+And it is even theoretically possible that the BAT group performs better than the vaccine group.
 GPS is an immunotherapy, and immune responses are variable.
 The 20% non-responder rate alone could dilute the treatment effect enough to erase statistical significance if the BAT arm performs even moderately above expectations.

 None of this guarantees that REGAL will succeed.
 The study could fail for any number of reasons, including a real but underpowered treatment effect diluted by non-responders, better-than-expected BAT performance driven by trial-enrichment for fitter patients, or the inherent variability of immune responses across a 126-patient study.
 The market started pricing in trial success in recent months, which reflects the fact that at some point any further delay of the readout is more likely signal than noise.